 Other grounds for eviction include lease violations, such as having unauthorized pets or causing significant damage to the property.

-If the tenant does not comply with the notice to quit, the landlord can file a complaint in court.
-After a judgment has been entered against the tenant, the Clerk issues a “Writ of Possession”, and only then can the tenant be evicted by the sheriff or other authorized official.
-Typically, the entire eviction process takes about three weeks.
+- After a judgment has been decided, the tenant be evicted by the sheriff or other authorized official.
+Typically, the entire process takes about three weeks.

 Landlord-Tenant Rights During Foreclosure